Nyaaw/ProjectBDR/docs/VM_Help.md

 ## SSH
-If you don't alredy have the SSH client installed you can do so with this command:
+If you don't already have the SSH client installed you can do so with this command:
 ```sh
 # Install the SSH client
 sudo apt install openssh-client
 ```

-Once this is done you'll need to generat a new SSH key if you don't alredy have one.
+Once this is done, you'll need to generate a new SSH key if you don't already have one.
 You can do so with the following command:
 ```sh
 ssh-keygen